CS126SP20/final-project-jacobdr4/DEVELOPMENT.md

 2. Deleted Board_Utils, moved enum class to my_app.h
 3. Added Clear() method, which clears all drawings on the screen

+#4/29/20
+1. Created the Shape class, which represents a shape that the user has drawn on the screen.
+It allows the user to switch tools and draw multiple shapes on the screen without anything being deleted.
+2. Refactored code in my_app.cc to use the Shape class.
+   * Created a vector of shapes, in my_app.h to store all of the shapes
+   * Deleted old methods that simpily drew one shape on the screen at a time
+   * Added shape to the vector whenever mouseDown() is called
+   * Added shape.Update() to mouseDrag() to update the currect shape that is being drawn
+   * Used a for-each loop to continuously display every shape while drawing in mouseDrag()
+3. Now, every tool works except Fill.

+#4/30/20
+1. Fill tool now works
+2. Added SetBackgroundColor() method and background_color instance variable, which changes/stores the color of the background when the fill tool is selected

 ---